Roman Republic: Rise of the plebeian nobility

-Soon after, plebeians were able to hold both the dictatorship and the censorship, since former consuls normally filled these senior magistracies.
-The four time consul Gaius Marcius Rutilus became the first plebeian dictator in 356 and censor in 351.
-In 342, the tribune of the plebs Lucius Genucius passed his leges Genuciae, which abolished interest on loans, in a renewed effort to tackle indebtedness, required the election of at least one plebeian consul each year, and prohibited a magistrate from holding the same magistracy for the next ten years or two magistracies in the same year.
-In 339, the plebeian consul and dictator Quintus Publilius Philo passed three laws extending the powers of the plebeians.
-His first law followed the lex Genucia by reserving one censorship to plebeians, the second made plebiscites binding on all citizens (including patricians), and the third stated that the Senate had to give its prior approval to plebiscites before becoming binding on all citizens (the lex Valeria-Horatia of 449 had placed this approval after the vote).
-Two years later, Publilius ran for the praetorship, probably in a bid to take the last senior magistracy closed to plebeians, which he won.
+Soon after, plebeians were able to hold both the dictatorship and the censorship.
+The four-time consul Gaius Marcius Rutilus became the first plebeian dictator in 356 BC and censor in 351 BC.
+In 342 BC, the tribune of the plebs Lucius Genucius passed his leges Genuciae, which abolished interest on loans, in a renewed effort to tackle indebtedness; required the election of at least one plebeian consul each year; and prohibited magistrates from holding the same magistracy for the next ten years or two magistracies in the same year.
+In 339 BC, the plebeian consul and dictator Quintus Publilius Philo passed three laws extending the plebeians' powers.
+His first law followed the lex Genucia by reserving one censorship to plebeians, the second made plebiscites binding on all citizens (including patricians), and the third required the Senate to give its prior approval to plebiscites before they became binding on all citizens.

-During the early republic, senators were chosen by the consuls from among their supporters.
-Shortly before 312, the lex Ovinia transferred this power to the censors, who could only remove senators for misconduct, thus appointing them for life.
+During the early Republic, consuls chose senators from among their supporters.
+Shortly before 312 BC, the lex Ovinia transferred this power to the censors, who could only remove senators for misconduct, thus appointing them for life.
 This law strongly increased the power of the Senate, which was by now protected from the influence of the consuls and became the central organ of government.
-In 312, following this law, the patrician censor Appius Claudius Caecus appointed many more senators to fill the new limit of 300, including descendants of freedmen, which was deemed scandalous.
-He also incorporated these freedmen in the rural tribes.
-His tribal reforms were nonetheless rescinded by the next censors, Quintus Fabius Maximus and Publius Decius Mus, his political enemies.
-Caecus also launched a vast construction program, building the first aqueduct, the Aqua Appia, and the first Roman road, the Via Appia.
+In 312 BC, following this law, the patrician censor Appius Claudius Caecus appointed many more senators to fill the new limit of 300, including descendants of freedmen, which was deemed scandalous.
+Caecus also launched a vast construction programmee, building the first aqueduct, the aqua Appia, and the first Roman road, the via Appia.